 - Civil Liability — You may also face lawsuits in Raytown, MO, including wrongful death claims, which can result in significant additional financial responsibility.

-Facing Raytown, MO manslaughter charges?
-When you choose Combs Waterkotte a manslaughter defense attorney in the Raytown, MO area, you’re not only choosing a leading manslaughter defense attorney in and around Raytown, MO – you are protecting your rights, your freedom, and your future.
-Along with experienced manslaughter defense attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Raytown and beyond:
+Charged with manslaughter in Raytown, MO?
+When you choose Combs Waterkotte a manslaughter defense attorney in the Raytown, MO area, you’re not simply choosing a top-rated manslaughter defense attorney in and around Raytown, MO – you are protecting your rights, your freedom, and your future.
+In addition to experienced manslaughter defense lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Raytown and beyond:

-Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Raytown, MO
+Your Defense Starts with the Right Manslaughter Lawyer in Raytown, MO

 Our clients in Raytown and across Missouri choose us because of our: